tram-tr/3D-Hand-Gestures-Recognition/README.md

    - **Angles Between Keypoint Vectors:** I also calculated angles between consecutive keypoint vectores to provide additional geometric information.

 ### Reasons for Using These Algorithms/Models
 - **MediaPipe Hands**: I decided to use MediaPipe Hands because of its efficiency and high accuracy in detecting hand keypoints.
-The model is well-optimized for real-time applications and can handle complex hand poses, which is essential for gesture recognition.
+The model is well-optimized for real-time applications and can handle complex hand poses, which is essential for pose recognition.
 - **Keypoint Normalization**: Scaling, centering, and distance normalization were used to make the features invariant to the hand’s position, orientation, and size in the image.
 These transformations help in creating a standardized representation of the hand.
 - **Pairwise Euclidean Distances**: I think pairwise Euclidean distances are a good way to represent the overall shape and structure of the hand.
 Since gestures are defined by how the fingers and joints are positioned relative to each other, using these distances helps the model pick up on the subtle differences between various hand poses.